 Organizational newcomers carry the stress of adjusting to their new jobs, working with new people, and learning the ins and outs of a new organization.
-Previous research has shown that when organizational newcomers engage in proactive adjustment behaviors (e.g. feedback seeking, relationship building), they are more likely to be committed to their new organizations and are more likely to be accepted by their coworkers.
+Previous research has shown that when organizational newcomers engage in proactive adjustment behavior (e.g., feedback seeking, relationship building), they are more likely to be committed to their new organizations and are more likely to be accepted by their coworkers.

 Perceived similarity in age, race, gender, and education predicted perceived similarity in work-style.
 Similarity in age actually decreased the chances that organizational newcomers would engage in proactive feedback seeking.
 Similarity in education increased the likelihood that newcomers would socialize with coworkers.

-Similarity in gender increased the likelihood of relationship building behaviors with supervisors; however, age similarity with supervisors decreased the chances of engaging in relationship building.
+Similarity in gender increased the likelihood of relationship building behavior with supervisors; however, age similarity with supervisors decreased the chances of engaging in relationship building.

-In terms of work outcomes, general socializing and proactive supervisor relationship building lead to more organizational citizenship behaviors.
-Proactive relationship building with coworkers and supervisors also lead to more creative performance (e.g. suggesting new ways of doing things).
+In terms of work outcomes, general socializing and proactive supervisor relationship building lead to more organizational citizenship behaviors – which refers to going above and beyond the call of duty.
+Proactive relationship building with coworkers and supervisors also led to more creative performance (e.g., suggesting new ways of doing things).

 For organizations or work groups with newcomers, it is important to recognize the limitation that age similarity brings.
-This study suggests that newcomers are hesitant to proactively seek feedback from coworkers who are similar in age and build relationships with their new supervisors.
-This can result in less creative performance and OCBs.
-Organizations should encourage these proactive adjustment behaviors among all newcomers, recognizing that learning about an organization is important during the first few weeks or months in the new environment and the best learning can often some from asking for feedback and building relationships.
+This study suggests that newcomers are hesitant to proactively seek feedback from coworkers who are similar in age or build relationships with their new supervisors.
+This can result in less creative performance and less organizational citizenship behavior.
+Organizations should encourage proactive adjustment behavior among all newcomers, recognizing that learning about an organization is important during the first few weeks or months in the new environment.
+The best learning can often come from asking for feedback and building relationships.